 Questions on the chart should be addressed and answered, through learning and research, throughout the learning sequence.

-Once questions have been answered and the content is understood by students, this information may be placed on the 'what we learned' section of the chart.
+Once questions have been answered and the content notes or paper with blue tac are good is understood by students, this information may be placed on the 'what we learned' section of the chart.